7nolikov/7nolikov.github.io/7nolikov/content/posts/maven-achetypes.md

 1. Generate the Project with Maven Quickstart Archetype Run the following command in your terminal:

     ```bash
-    mvn archetype:generate -DgroupId=com.example -DartifactId=spring-app -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false
+    mvn archetype:generate
+    -DgroupId=com.example
+    -DartifactId=spring-app
+    -DarchetypeArtifactId=maven-archetype-quickstart
+    -DinteractiveMode=false
     ```

-2. Add Spring Dependencies Open the pom.xml file in the generated project and add the required dependencies for Spring.
+2. Open the pom.xml file in the generated project and add the required dependencies for Spring.
 For example:

     ```xml
     <dependencies>